 KETOROLAC is an NSAID that can be administered intramuscularly or intravenously.
 Ibuprofen is now also available for intravenous administration.

 Two isoforms of the COX enzyme have been identified.
 COX-1 is expressed constitutively in most tissues and is thought to protect the gastric mucosa.
-COX-2 is expressed constitutively in brain and kidney and is ...
+COX-2 is expressed constitutively in brain and kidney and is induced at ...